godotengine/godot-docs/classes/class_engine.rst

-"major"    - Holds the major version number as a String
+"major"    - Holds the major version number as an int

-"minor"    - Holds the minor version number as a String
+"minor"    - Holds the minor version number as an int

-"patch"    - Holds the patch version number as a String
+"patch"    - Holds the patch version number as an int

 "status"   - Holds the status (e.g. "beta", "rc1", "rc2", ... "stable") as a String